When Emily and I are making bouquets, we talk a lot about color. It’s a running joke of ours that I don’t like colorful bouquets.

 It’s no wonder they look nice together: they are complimentary colors!

 With the Red-Violet lisianthus and the Yellow-Green celosia there to anchor the color palette, I filled in the bouquets with other flowers that were close in color to these anchor flowers, like pink asters, purple statice, pale gold lisianthus, and small yellow ammobium flowers.

 This is a very bright, colorful, loud palette: but it doesn’t feel like “too much” for me to look at, because the colors are linked by this underlying relationship.

-I use complimentary colors so often and reflexively in my floral work that it’s often only after I make something and look at it that I realize there is a complimentary color pairing anchoring it.
+I use complementary colors so often and reflexively in my floral work that it’s often only after I make something and look at it that I realize there is a complementary color pairing anchoring it.

-Complimentary colors!
+Complementary colors!
 They are everywhere!
-You can probably see some good complimentary color pairings from wherever you’re sitting reading this.
+You can probably see some good complementary color pairings from wherever you’re sitting reading this.

 But, that’s not the whole color story.
 Next time, we will dive into the subtle, rich, and beautiful world of analogous colors!
 Stay tuned 😉

 This is an excerpt from the Sea Change Farm newsletter.

 Want more like this?
 Sign up for our newsletter here.